Monday, July 6, 2026

 Frequently Asked Questions

-DuBois is the original and most widely referenced BSA formula (1916) and remains the standard in most clinical guidelines.
+DuBois is the original and most widely referenced BSA formula (1916) and remains the standard in many clinical guidelines.
 Mosteller (1987) is simpler to calculate and equally accepted in clinical practice, including oncology dosing.
 Haycock (1978) was derived specifically for pediatric patients and is preferred when calculating BSA for children.
-In practice, the differences between formulas are small and rarely clinically significant.
+In practice, the differences between formulas are small and rarely clinically significant for average-sized adults.

 Many institutions cap BSA at 2.0 m² to avoid potential overdose in very large patients, particularly because BSA-based dosing was validated in patients of average size.
 However, capping is controversial — some guidelines recommend against it for certain drugs, particularly in obese patients where underdosing may compromise efficacy.
 Always check your institution's policy and the specific drug's prescribing information.